debeelab/capstone_project/README.md

 # Casting Agency - Capstone Project
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

-## **Casting Agency Specifications**

 ### Models
 - Movies with attributes: title and release date
 - Actors with attributes: name, age and gender

-### Endpoints
-- GET /actors and /movies
-- DELETE /actors/ and /movies/
-- POST /actors and /movies and
-- PATCH /actors/ and /movies/

-### Roles
-- Casting Assistant:
-    * Can view actors and movies
-- Casting Director:
-    * All permissions a Casting Assistant has and…
-    * Add or delete an actor from the database
-    * Modify actors or movies
- - Executive Producer:
-    * All permissions a Casting Director has and…
-    * Add or delete a movie from the database

-### Tests
-- One test for success behavior of each endpoint
-- One test for error behavior of each endpoint
-- At least two tests of RBAC for each role

 ## Getting Started
 ### Installing Dependencies
 #### Python 3.7+
-Follow instructions to install the latest version of python for your platform in the [python docs]https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)
+Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

 #### Virtual Enviornment
 We recommend working within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separate and organaized.
 Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)